Friday, May 2, 2025

 Practical Artful Vaguness

 Artful Vagueness is a heavily used tool in Life Coaching.
 For example, if I had a client express that they are dealing with a lot of frustration at work, it would be a sign to me that I needed to dig in.
-Asking "what is frustrating you?" might get me a helpful response, or it might not.
+Asking "what is frustrating you?" might get me a helpful response, but it is not guaranteed to.
 Even if the client understood what was frustrating him, the question might only make them feel more frustrated.
-If they name their problems, they have only presented problems.
+Even if they are able to name all of their problems, they have only presented a list problems.

-While I get to know my clients pretty well after awhile, I am still just a voice who only talks to them for an hour on the phone every week, I often don't have all the context to even start helping them approach frustrations if all I have as a list.
+While I get to know my clients pretty well after awhile, I'm still just a voice on the phone for an hour every week.
+I can't have all the context to even start helping them approach frustrations if all I have is a list.

-But, on the other hand, what if I asked a vague question that starts fildering them in the right direction because it is encouraging them to engage their imagination?
-A question like "Can you describe how your work day would go if the frustrations were all out of the way?"
+But, on the other hand, what if I asked a vague question that starts filtering them in the right direction because it is encouraging them to imagine solutions?
+A question like "Can you describe how your work day would go if your frustrations were all out of the way?"

 One problem I used to deal with a lot was working with men who didn't feel like they were effective at work.
 The questions "Would you tell me a story of the last day where you felt really effective?"
 Followed up by "What's different now?"
 Their creative responses storytelling would give both me and my client a much better idea of their next steps.